nmcuong88/Globally-Optimal-Training-of-Generalized-Polynomial-Neural-Networks-with-Nonlinear-Spectral-Methods/README.md

 ## Optimal Training of Polynomial Nets with Nonlinear Spectral Methods
+This contains Matlab code for our Nonlinear Spectral Methods presented at NIPS 2016.

-Please cite our paper
+For citation of our paper
 @inproceedings{AQM2016,
 	title={Globally Optimal Training of Generalized Polynomial Neural Networks with Nonlinear Spectral Methods},
 	author={A. Gautier and Q. Nguyen and M. Hein},
 	booktitle={Advances in Neural Information Processing Systems (NIPS)},
 	year={2016}
 }
-if you find this useful for your research.

-The following version presents a general theory for more general class of non-convex optimization problems:
+The following version presents our general theory for a certain class of non-convex optimization problems:
 @inproceedings{QAM2016,
 	title={Nonlinear Spectral Methods for Nonconvex Optimization with Global Optimality},
 	author={Q. Nguyen and A. Gautier and M. Hein},